meringlab/paxdb-orthology-lib/README.md

 This is the [pax-db.org](http://pax-db.org) orthology storage microservice.

+Essentially there're two packages here, one for the storage (neo4j) and another for the front-end (node.js express).

+# Storage

-It consists of two docker images, one for neo4j and another to import data.
+Storage consists of two docker images, one for storage (neo4j) and another to import data.

 As a bonus it exports an npm module which exposes the api.
 Example usage: